 Eco Balls soften clothes even in hard water, so no conditioner is necessary, and as they do not contain soap, you can also cut out the rinse cycle to save energy.

-Go to Lakeland to pick some Dolly Washer Balls (£13.99 for nine), which you put in with your clothes in the washing machine.
+Go to EcoZone and pick up some Eco Balls (£14.73), which you put in with your clothes in the washing machine.
 They provide extra scrubbing action which means you can reduce the amount of powder you use by 75%.
 They really work!
 We’ve tried them.

 Use less electricity

-Lakeland also sell these ‘Dryangles Dryerballs‘ (£4.99 for two) which dry clothes 25% quicker, cutting down on your electricity usage.
+Lakeland sell these Dryerballs Tumble Dryer Balls (£7.99 for two), which dry clothes 25% quicker, cutting down on your electricity usage.
 Also, these drying balls reduce creases so you don’t need to use fabric softener and you get to spend less time ironing.
 We use these too – great things.

 Use cold water washes